List of Fate/Stay Night characters

+The main cast of Fate/Zero.
+From left to right: Kiritsugu Emiya, Waver Velvet, Ryūnosuke Uryū (top), Saber, Irisviel von Einzbern (center), and Gilgamesh (bottom).

-The Japanese adult visual novel Fate/stay night features a number of characters created by Type-Moon, some of whom are classified as Servants with special combat abilities.
-The characters listed have appeared mainly in two anime television series adaptations (Fate/stay night and Fate/stay night: Unlimited Blade Works) with a movie trilogy adaptation (Fate/stay night: Heaven's Feel) produced by Studio Deen and Ufotable respectively, and its visual novel sequel, Fate/hollow ataraxia.
+The Fate/Stay Night (Japanese: フェイト/ステイナイト) adult visual novel features an extensive cast of characters created by Kinoko Nasu and Takashi Takeuchi of Type-Moon, with some of whom are classified as Servants with special combat abilities.
+The cast have appeared mainly in three anime television series adaptations (Fate/stay night, Fate/stay night: Unlimited Blade Works and its prequel Fate/Zero) with a movie trilogy adaptation (Fate/stay night: Heaven's Feel) produced by Studio Deen and Ufotable respectively, and its visual novel sequel, Fate/Hollow Ataraxia.
 A Fate/stay night: Unlimited Blade Works animated film was released prior to its TV series.

-Creation
+Creation and conception

-Kinoko Nasu wrote only one Fate/stay night in college intending Shirou and Saber to be the only couple.
-In his early drafts, Fates heroine Saber was a man, and the protagonist was a girl with glasses.
+When Japanese author Kinoko Nasu wrote the Fate/Stay Night novel in college, he intended for Shirou and Saber to be the only couple.
+In his early drafts, the series' heroine, Saber was a man, and the protagonist was a girl with glasses.
 This early draft was later embodied in the short original video animation (OVA) Fate/Prototype, which was released with the final volume of the Carnival Phantasm OVA series.
-Nasu set aside the project and went on to found Type-Moon with artist Takashi Takeuchi.
+Nasu had set the project aside, and went on to found Type-Moon with artist Takashi Takeuchi.
 After the success of their first visual novel Tsukihime in 2000, Type-Moon transitioned from a dōjin soft organization to a commercial organization.
 In the beginning, Nasu was worried that because the main character was a girl, the story might not work as a bishōjo game.
-Artist Takeuchi suggested switching the protagonist's and Saber's genders to fit the game market.
+Takeuchi suggested switching the protagonist's and Saber's genders to fit the game market.

 The novel Makai Tensho influenced Nasu to write a fantasy story in which famous heroic personalities from all over the world would take part.
 The original idea was limited to the prototype of the Fate arc, where the main characters were the female master and her Servant Saber (the embodiment of King Arthur as a man).
 According to Nasu, this version contained elements of 1980s romance and ideas of transformations to world order, while the final version focuses on changes within people and has other purposes for using the Holy Grail.
 About a third of the scenario of the future Fate arc (up to the battle with Sasaki Kojiro) was completed at that time, but for several personal reasons, Nasu could not write further for more than ten years.
 Scenes from the original visual novel that show Shirou having sexual intercourse with the heroines are commonly censored.
 According to the website Kotaku, Shirou's intercourse with Sakura has become an Internet meme that replaced Sakura's nudity with multiple images.